rc9000/wiewarm-mobile/README.md

-# wiewarm4 - the wiewarm mobile app
+# wiewarm-mobile - the next genearation wiewarm.ch app

 ## Check it out: